digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 **Grace Roebuck:** It's an Olympic sport.

 **Ann Perrone:** Right?
 I can remember synchronized swimming.
 I didn't do it.
 But they had synchronized swimming, and you'd have a performance and people would come and sit at the side of the pool and watch the ladies go *mimes synchronized swimmers and sings* ‘Ah dah dah dah!’

-{% include feature/image.html objectid="objects/arc_076.jpg" width="55"  caption="(6)An image of the pool after the closing of YWCA" %}

-This photo displays the pool after the YWCA was closed.
-The pool is drained and abandoned, and is filled with garbage.
-The windows in the background are boarded up, and the whole building generally appears dilapidated.
-Although there are copious amounts of repairs that would need to be done, the pool’s tiling and overall structure remains intact.

 Citations: